jasmcaus/caer/README.md

-# Caer: Computer Vision on the fly
+# Caer: Computer Vision on the Fly
 A Computer Vision library in Python with powerful image and video processing operations.
 Caer is a set of utility functions designed to help speed up your Computer Vision workflow.
 Functions inside `caer` will help reduce the number of calculation calls your code makes, ultimately making it neat, concise and readable.